rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 which can have a fixed set of possibilites known as *variants*.
 Enums are often used with `match`, a conditional that makes it convenient to execute different code based on which variant an enum value is when the conditional is evaluated.

 Chapter 6 will cover enums in more detail.
 The purpose of these `Result` types is to encode error-handling information.

-For `Result`, the variants are `Ok` or `Err`.
+`Result`’s variants are `Ok` or `Err`.
 The `Ok` variant indicates the operation was successful, and inside `Ok` is the successfully generated value.
 The `Err` variant means the operation failed, and `Err` contains information about how or why the operation failed.

 Values of the `Result` type, like values of any type, have methods defined on them.
 An instance of `io::Result` has an [`expect` method][expect]<!-- ignore